NHO93/Livro/README.md

 ## Licença

-Este projeto é licenciado sob a Licença MIT - veja o arquivo [LICENSE.md](LICENSE.md) para detalhes.
+Este projeto é licenciado sob a ...

 ## Status do Projeto